Keyfactor/hp-ilo-orchestrator/README.md

 This is an HP iLO orchestrator extension.
 ### ⚠️ Important Notice
 **Cert Store Type has been changed from version 1.0.
-Please update existing stores to include the new entry parameter, enable Add job functionality and make sure the default values for custom fields and entry paremeters align, then run an inventory job afterwards.
+Please update existing stores to include the new entry parameter, enable Add job functionality and make sure the default values for custom fields and entry parameters align, then run an inventory job afterwards.
 Please see Changelog for the full list of many changes.
 See store type documentation below for reference.**